LinnSilver/Project1-Farrier/README.md

 Found that link in footer on Contact to Home was replaced with link to contact.
 Changed back to linking to home.

 Found that on alt img to hero img, width="100%" generated error in HTML validator changed to style="width:100%" solved problem.

+Found that text in contact form was displayed as disproportionately small in Safari.
+Added a CSS rule for the same font family and size in the form.

 ## Deployment
 Create a Github repository.
 [How to set up Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)